-GRCC student part of 1st-place team in MWest Challenge
+GRCC student takes 2nd-place in MWest Challenge student venture competition

-A Grand Rapids Community College student teamed up with three students from Kendall College of Art and Design to win first place in the MWest Challenge, a student venture competition.
+A Grand Rapids Community College student won second place in the MWest Challenge student venture competition.

-Gathungu got involved in the competition through classes with professor Felix Pereiro, head of the Business Department.
-Even though he did not win a prize this year, he still thought it was a very valuable experience.
+GRCC student Hunter Schumaker also presented in the finalist round of eight with Eco-Blade Razors.
+Schumaker got involved in the competition through classes with Professor Felix Pereiro, head of the Business Department.
+Even though Schumaker did not win a prize this year, he still thought it was a valuable experience.

 Pereiro points out that the students' MWest achievements are the culmination of hours of practice and preparation.

-Teams were supported by Business Department faculty and staff, and students also received valuable help from other departments, Pereiro said.
+Pereiro said the teams were supported by Business Department faculty, especially adjunct Professor Tom Miller and staff, and they also received valuable help from other departments.

-"Competitive events, such as MWest Challenge, help our GRCC students improve and polish their skills so they are better able to differentiate themselves in a highly competitive marketplace," he said.
-"They learn for themselves what entrepreneurs go through during the early startup stage and the hard work that goes into creating an outstanding executive summary and idea pitch."
+"Competitive events, such as MWest Challenge, help our GRCC students improve and polish their skills so they are better able to differentiate themselves in a highly competitive marketplace," Pereiro said.
+"They learn for themselves what entrepreneurs go through during the early startup stage and the hard work that goes into creating an outstanding executive summary, presentation, and idea pitch."

 GRCC's Business Department offers programs in accounting, business administration, management and supervision, and marketing and certificates in entrepreneurship and supply chain operations management.